nixphp / queue

 β Queue a job

-Create a job class that implements the QueueJobInterface
+Create a job class that implements the QueueJobInterface:

-use NixPHP\Queue\QueueJobInterface; class SendWelcomeEmail implements QueueJobInterface { public function __construct(protected array $payload) {} public function handle(): void { // Send your email here } }
+use NixPHP\Queue\QueueJobInterface; class SendWelcomeEmail implements QueueJobInterface { public function __construct(protected array $payload) {} public function execute(): void { // Send your email here } }

 Push it to the queue: